Brunxi/LUCID/README.md

 ## Introduction

-LUCID (Lifestyle-Unrestricted Conserved Interference-Directed targets) is a bioinformatics pipeline designed to identify the most promising targets for RNA interference-based control strategies in phytopathogenic fungi.
+LUCID (Locating Unique Candidate of Infection Determinants, a novel computational approach for target location and dsRNA design) is a bioinformatics pipeline designed to identify the most promising targets for RNA interference-based control strategies in phytopathogenic fungi.

 The pipeline's key strength is its ability to analyze any phytopathogenic fungus regardless of its lifestyle (obligate biotrophs, hemibiotrophs, or necrotrophs).
 LUCID integrates transcriptomics data with comparative genomics to identify genes that are: